 Since William G. Jackson’s gift, we have been exploring options for a larger bring-your-own device (BYOD) active learning classroom.
 With help from Information Technology, the advice of a diverse group of instructors, and inspiration from many other institutions, construction began in January 2017.

-The Jackson Active Learning Classroom, located in Rekhi Hall G05, seats up to 60 students and is configured with round tables to enhance interaction and collaboration.
-The room includes seven Mersive Solstice pods—allowing students to wirelessly share content from their laptops, tablets, or phones with group members or the whole class.
+The Jackson Active Learning Classroom, located in Rekhi Hall G05, seats up to 60 students and is configured with round tables, whiteboards, and HDMI connections to local monitors to enhance interaction and collaboration.

 Benefits of Learner-Centered Classrooms